-1893 Hospital 30-Day, all-cause, riskstandardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization failure (HF) hospitalization 0505: Hospital 30-day all-cause riskstandardized readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization.
-0506: Hospital 30day, all-cause, riskstandardized readmission rate (RSRR) following pneumonia hospitalization 5a.1 Are specs completely harmonized?
-No 5a.2 If not completely harmonized, identify difference, rationale, impact: This measure and the National Committee for Quality Assurance (NCQA) Plan All-Cause Readmissions (PCR) Measure #1768 are related measures, but are not competing because they don't have the same measure focus and same target population.
+1893 Hospital 30-Day, all-cause, riskstandardized mortality rate (RSMR) following chronic obstructive pulmonary disease (COPD) hospitalization 2558 Hospital 30-Day, All-Cause, Risk-Standardized Mortality Rate (RSMR) Following Coronary Artery Bypass Graft (CABG) Surgery failure (HF)

+0505: Hospital 30-day readmission rate (RSRR) following acute myocardial infarction (AMI) hospitalization.
+0506: Hospital 30day, all-cause, riskreadmission rate (RSRR) following hospitalization all-cause riskstandardized standardized pneumonia hospitalization and the National Committee for Quality Assurance (NCQA) Plan All-Cause Readmissions (PCR) Measure #1768 are related measures, but are not competing because they don't have the same measure focus and same target population.
 In addition, both have been previously harmonized to the extent possible under the guidance of the National Quality Forum Steering Committee in 2011.
 Each of these measures has different specifications.
-NCQA's Measure #1768 counts the number of inpatient stays for patients aged 18 and older during a measurement year that were followed by an acute readmission any hospital within 30 days.
-It contrasts this predicted probability readmission.
+NCQA's Measure #1768 counts the number of inpatient stays for patients aged 18 and older during a measurement year that were followed by an acute readmission for any diagnosis to any hospital within 30 days.
+It contrasts this count with a calculation of the predicted probability of an acute readmission.
 NCQA's measure is intended for quality monitoring and accountability at the health plan level.
+This measure estimates the riskstandardized rate of unplanned, all-cause readmissions to a hospital or ACO for any eligible condition within 30 days of hospital discharge for patients aged 18 and older.
+The measure will result in a single summary risk-adjusted readmission rate for procedures that fall conditions or difference, rationale, impact: We did not include in our list of related measures any non-outcome measures (for example, process measures) with the same target population as our measure.
+Because this is an outcome measure, clinical coherence of the cohort takes precedence over alignment with related non-outcome measures.
+Furthermore, nonoutcome measures are limited due to broader patient exclusions.
+This is because they typically only include a specific subset of patients who are eligible for that measure (for example, patients who receive a specific medication or undergo a specific procedure).